EddyMcNut/uc-intg-onkyo-avr/docs/sensor.md

 **Prerequisite: make sure you are using UC Firmware 2.7.1 or higher.**

-After running setup, you can select the sensors next to the AVR entity.
+After running setup, you can select the sensors in the same way you select the AVR entity.

   **the AVR entity has the🎵icon**